librarianjs/mysql-meta/README.md

   connectionString: 'mysql://user:password@host/db',

   tableName: 'librarian_uploads', // optional, defaults to 'files'
-  secret: 'whisper whisper' // optional, defaults to 'I AM PUNCHING YOUR SALAD' })
+  secret: 'whisper whisper' // optional, defaults to 'I AM PUNCHING YOUR SALAD',

+  // You can provide a custom HashIds object if your needs are more specific
+  // Be aware that this will cause the secret option to be ignored
+  hasher: new HashIds( 'the dog is over there', 7, '0123456789abcdef' ) })

 var app = express()